We are in love with Beate Knapp fine art portrait photography and her work with several silver and gray-haired beauties.

-In the following years, my hair color changed more and more towards white.
+In the following years, my hair color changed more and more toward white.

-Meanwhile I make sure that my white hair is styled afloat.
+Meanwhile I make sure that my white hair is styled.
 I have realized that my white hairs make an inward change externally visible.

-Why do women decide, not to dye their grey hair?
+Why do women decide not to dye their gray hair?

-Today no man makes serious account of the first graying stubble that shimmer through his beard.
+Today no man is bothered by the first graying stubble that shimmers through his beard.

 And the women?

 Getting old is not for wimps.
-Women are called to let go of familiar and be aware especially for an inner change.
-That`s my impression.
+Women are called to let go of the familiar and watch for an inner change.
+That’s my impression.

 To accept this change is certainly not always easy.
 I’m still practicing and see my white hair as one outward sign of this change in the interior.